cucerdariancatalin/SimplePrograms/README.md

 until the list is sorted.
 The algorithm, which is a comparison sort, is named for the way smaller or larger elements " bubble" to the top of the list.

-Take an array of numbers " 5 1 4 2 8" and sort the array from lowest number to greatest number using bubble sort.
+Take an array of numbers " 5 1 4 2 8" and sort the array from the lowest number to the greatest number using bubble sort.
 In each step, elements written in bold are being compared.
 Three passes will be required:

 **First Pass**